-Today, LPAs are being adopted in other sectors including medical device, pharma & biotech, chemicals and other process industries, consumer packaged goods, and hi-tech.
+Today, LPAs are being adopted in other sectors including medical device, pharma & biotech, chemicals, and other process industries, consumer packaged goods, and hi-tech.

 Are you looking to build an enterprise-wide quality culture?
 Do you want to bring in Total Employee Involvement (TEI) to drive quality maturity and continuous improvement?
-Layered Audits is one process that’ll really help.
+Layered Audits are one process that’ll really help.
 Read this whitepaper to find out more.

 The Audit Questionnaire

 The audit involves answering up to 10 short ‘yes or no’ questions related to a process and takes less than 15 minutes to complete.
-More like a checklist, the LPA enables a risk-based strategy that helps with ensuring that the process aligns to relevant standards, facilitates continuous improvement, and enables identifying high-risk inputs at the beginning of each shift.
+More like a checklist, the LPA enables a risk-based strategy that helps with ensuring that the process aligns with relevant standards, facilitates continuous improvement, and enables identifying high-risk inputs at the beginning of each shift.
 This synchronizes with the Plan-Do-Check-Act approach and it emphasizes the need for a quality-first approach across all processes or ‘layers’.

 Learn about the LPA process, identify the ‘audit’ team, create questions, determine audit layers

-Use next-generation dashboards, data, trends charts and predictive analytics to draw insights from audits
+Use next-generation dashboards, data, trends charts, and predictive analytics to draw insights from audits

 Take corrective/preventive action, drive continuous improvement, take efforts for risk mitigation, etc. Update audit questionnaires as needed